ibm-cloud-docs/bare-metal/network-options.md

 ## Primary IP addresses
 {: #network-ip-address-primary}

-Primary IP addresses are the name that we give the IP addresses assigned to your private and public network interfaces by default.
+Primary IP addresses are the names that are given to IP addresses that are assigned to your private and public network interfaces by default.
 An IPv4 address is included with the price of your server for each network.
-These addresses provide server-unique connectivity on their respective network, and are non-transferable.
-It is important to understand what primary IP addresses, and thus what [primary subnets](/docs/subnets?topic=subnets-about-subnets-and-ips#primary-subnets) do and do not allow.
+These addresses provide server-unique connectivity on their respective network, and are nontransferable.
+It's important to understand what primary IP addresses, and thus what [primary subnets](/docs/subnets?topic=subnets-about-subnets-and-ips#primary-subnets) do and don't allow.
 It is highly recommended to use [secondary IP addresses](#network-ip-address-secondary) when you announce external services so your IP addresses are not tightly coupled to any particular server.

 **IPv6** - Within the **Add-ons** section of the network options is the **IPv6 address** option.
 If you want a public primary IPv6 address, select this option.
 Your server must have a primary IPv6 address to interact with any other products that use IPv6 connectivity.